vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ### On tree searching
 #### ModelFinder + IQ-TREE searches
 As of version 1.9.9.0_22Dec17, **GET_PHYLOMERKERS** implements the **-A I** option, which calls [**IQ-TREE**](http://www.iqtree.org/) for ML tree searching [**Nguyen et. al (2015)**](https://academic.oup.com/mbe/article/32/1/268/2925592).
-This is the most recent fast ML software on the scene, which was developed with the aim of escaping from early local maxima encountered during "hill-climbing" by generating multiple seed trees to initiate tree searches.
-This is achieved by maintaining a pool of candidate seed trees during the entire run.
+This is the most recent fast ML software on the scene, which was developed with the aim of escaping from early local maxima encountered during "hill-climbing" by generating multiple seed trees to initiate tree searches and maintaining a pool of candidate seed trees during the entire run.
 Overall, it was the best-performing ML tree search algorithm among those evaluated by [Zhou et al. (2017)](https://www.ncbi.nlm.nih.gov/pubmed/29177474) in their above-mentioned benchmarking paper, at least for datasets < 200 taxa.
 For larger datasets (several hudreds to thousands of sequences), current implementations of RAxML and ExaML, which make heavy use of SPR-moves, may outperform IQ-TREE, which makes more intensive use of local NNI-moves.

 - Our benchmark analyses have shown that [IQ-TREE](http://www.iqtree.org/) (v1.6.1) [Nguyen et. al (2015)](https://academic.oup.com/mbe/article/32/1/268/2925592) runs quickly enough when the **-fast** flag is passed to make it feasible to include a model selection step using  [ModelFinder](http://www.iqtree.org/ModelFinder/) [(Kalyaanamoorthy et al. 2017)](https://www.nature.com/articles/nmeth.4285) when estimating gene trees withouth incurring in excessively long computation times.